yury-dymov/sm-json-api-normalizer/json-api-normalizer-sm.md

 As we discussed, JSON API also returns a collection of objects in the form of an array but for the redux store using maps is a lot more suitable option.

-To fill this gap, I have recently developed [json-api-normalizer](https://github.com/yury-dymov/json-api-normalizer) library.
+To resolve these issues, you may consider using my [json-api-normalizer](https://github.com/yury-dymov/json-api-normalizer) library.

 Main features: